samueldev45/GodityEngine/README.md

 ## About Framework

-Godity Engine is a **open-source** framework based on pygame, it is being developed for the easy work of game developers who use pygame to create 2D games.
+Godity Engine is a **open-source** framework based on pygame, it is being developed for to facilitate work of game developers who use pygame to create 2D games.

 ## Release 0.1